RetroPie/RetroPie-Docs/docs/lr-fba-next.md

 ```

 ## Neo Geo UNIBIOS
 For Neo Geo games, you may want to use the [UNIVERSE BIOS/UNIBIOS](http://unibios.free.fr/) - an advanced Neo Geo bios that allows region selection, cheats, dip-switch control, and more.
 To activate, start a Neo Geo game, hold hotkey (by default, Select) & X (the top button) to access the GUI, and then **Quick Menu** > **Options **> Change **BIOS** to **UNIBIOS**.
 Next time you load the game, you should be presented by the UNIBIOS splash screen before the usual Neo Geo logo.

-Instructions on how to use the UNIBIOS can be found here:
+Instructions on how to use the UNIBIOS can be found here: [[Neo-Geo#using-the-universe-bios-unibios]]

 ## Feature requests